lazyatom/interblah.net/soups/blog/conversations-are-hard.snip.markdown

 What I've noticed is that, while I _can_ do "open sharing", I am much more often a "question asker".
 I listen attentively to your stories and I ask questions to help you talk more about whatever is interesting you at the moment.

-But what I've also noticed, is that it _really sucks_ sometimes when I'm talking to an *open sharer*, even if I really like the person, when they *never* switch modes and ask any questions.
+But what I've also noticed, is that it _really sucks_ sometimes when I'm talking to an *open sharer*, even if I really like the person, when they *never* switch modes and ask any questions[^fair].
 In those conversations, it feels like the onus is _always_ on me to switch modes and volunteer some hopefully-interesting thought or anecdote if I want to feel like I'm anything other than my conversational partner's therapist.
 Doing that time after time eventually feels like I'm pushing for attention, which is icky and exhausting. **I would like to feel like I am interesting to you without having to beg for your attention**.

 I don't think that *open sharers* are bad people; it's just how they've learned to interact, and when they talk with other *open sharers* then it works totally fine for them.
 But sometimes it feels like they are oblivious to the fact that not everyone is the same as them.
 They might not even realise they are an *open sharer*, since their mode is by default the one that "creates" conversation.